 'nglesq' is the title of a linguistic project I've been working on that I want to showcase for you upon this page

-The main reason I've had for developing nglesq is to alleviate frustrations I and others experienced with the foibles of heretofore common English: "silent" letters (like in "cake"), phrasing such as "that makes no sense", etcetera.
+the main reason I've had for developing nglesq is to alleviate frustrations I and others experienced with the foibles of heretofore common English: "silent" letters (like in "cake"), phrasing such as "that makes no sense" (that makes no taste, hearing, nor sight?), etcetera.

-Here are a few examples of nglesq changes to common English words that yielded relief and inspiration:
+here are some examples of nglesq changes to common English words that yielded relief from stagnancy and refreshed inspiration:

 kaek ("cake")